 Bathing is the first home remedy you should try.
 Most dog owners have seen how simply washing their dogs have stopped them from scratching their itchy skin.
 Sometimes the itchiness could be because of bug bites so a good and thorough bath will make your dog refreshed as if there was no problem.
 The shampoo you use to wash your dog can also help make their skin softer and relieve them of the itchiness they feel.

 Allergens may be found on your dog’s skin and fur so a simple practice of brushing will remove these allergens.
-Bugs and tick bites which are normally around the ear also cause dogs to scratch their ears non-stop, sometimes leaving them with sores.
+Bugs and tick bites that are normally around the ear also cause dogs to scratch their ears non-stop, sometimes leaving them with sores.
 A brushing routine can help get these fleas off your dog.
 Pay attention to areas that are prone to these fleas when washing and brushing your dog.

 2. Wholesome diet

-A grain-free diet is highly recommended for dogs with allergies, or even if your dog doesn’t have allergies, feeding them grain-free diet is a better option.
+A grain-free diet is highly recommended for dogs with allergies, or even if your dog doesn’t have allergies, feeding them a grain-free diet is a better option.
 What you feed your dog should be on top of your priority concerning his health.
 Be very observant about how your dog behaves after eating any food you feed to him.
 Some dogs react to certain ingredients so knowing which ingredients your dog reacts to can help stop the itchiness by totally excluding that particular ingredient from your dog’s meals.

 Don’t make treats the main meal you give to your dog(s) since the required nutrients that promote good dog health are not found in the treats.
 With the right amount of required nutrients in wholesome dog food, internal conditions that cause irritation on the skin surface may be treated.